pengtb/antibodycov2db/README.md

 The repository contains the source code of the web interface of the CoV2RBDAb databse.

-The source code is open sourced under under a [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].
+The code is open sourced under a
+[Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]